Pobermeier/devmeetup/README.md

 # DevMeetup - MERN-Stack Social Network

 A small social network for developers built with the MERN stack.
 Includes authentication using JWT web tokens.
-Uses the Context API for client-side state management.
+The app uses Redux for client-side state management.

 You can check out the live project by clicking [here](https://mern-stack-app-social-network.herokuapp.com/).